-The 19/20 Project SEARCH interns have graduated from the programme, with 3 young people from the programme are now working at more than 16hrs a week, 2 of whom have secured positions in the Council.
-Follow on job coaching is still taking place through job club for those not currently in employment.
+The 19/20 Project SEARCH interns have graduated from the programme, with four young people now working at more than 16hrs a week, two of whom have secured positions in the Council.
+Follow on job coaching is still taking place through a job club for those not currently in employment.

-Owen said
+Owen said: